Hyundai Kona Electric running costs, insurance, warranty & tax

 - 1VerdictThe Hyundai Kona Electric boasts fashionable looks, reasonable pricing and – crucially – a range that meets or beats that offered by many rivals

-- 3Running costs & insurance - currently readingOnce the relatively high purchase price is covered, the Hyundai Kona Electric should be extremely cost-effective to run
+- 3Running costs & insurance - currently readingOnce the relatively high purchase price is out of the way, the Hyundai Kona Electric should be extremely cost-effective to run – especially as a company car

 - 7Reliability & safety ratingThe Hyundai Kona Electric scored five Euro NCAP stars for safety, and the brand's reliability record is enviable